vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 In case of rotation,
 rock/ arrow thrown up
 would not return to it's point of origin on the rotating object,
-but would fall at some position away from it (along the counter-rotation-direction)
+but would fall at some position backwards from it (along the counter-rotation-direction)

 Result of experiment: shrI venkaTanAtha was wrong.
+(Absence of centripetal force during the time in air causes the ball to proceed along the tangent at the point of release, like a slingshot (ignoring air resistence).
+For short heights relative to the radius, the place of return would be very close to the take-off-point.)

 Likely cause of intuition error - Lack of experimentation, inadequate physics training.